wazo-platform/wazo-doc/source/administration/interconnections/xivo_with_pbx.rst

 Create outgoing calls
 ^^^^^^^^^^^^^^^^^^^^^

-You must create two rules of outgoing calls in the menu :menuselection:`Services --> IPBX --> Call management --> Outgoing calls` page :
+You must create two rules of outgoing calls:

 1. Redirect calls to the PBX :